NHSDigital/software-engineering-quality-framework/quickstart.md

 ## Embed best practices within your team

-The entire team should familiarise themselves with the Framework's [Principals](principles.md).
+The entire team should familiarise themselves with the Framework's [Principles](principles.md).
-And with the common [Patterns](patterns) that help achieve those Principals.
+And with the common [Patterns](patterns) that help achieve those Principles.

 Specialists should familiarise themselves with [best Practices](practices) in their areas.

-Run a quality review ever 3 months to keep track of progress.
+Run a quality review every 3 months to keep track of progress.

-Regularly update dashboards.
+Update dashboards monthly.

 ## Join the community